sswahn/chat/README.md

 - **Minimize/Maximize:** Easily toggle between a minimized and maximized chat interface.
 - **Dynamic Updates:** Automatically scrolls to the bottom when new messages are added.
 - **Prepopulated Chat:** Optionally prepopulate the chat with initial messages.
-- **Custom Styling:** Use CSS Modules for styling and customize the appearance.
+- **Custom Styling:** Use a CSS class for style overriding to customize the appearance.

 ## Installation